BaSP-m2023/nai-megarocket-server/Readme.md

 In addition to this, validations must be added to PUT and POST endpoints by using the JOI library, passed as Middleware in their routes definitions.

 The files structure must be reorganized.
-- The folder named 'resources', which contained all endpoints logic on Week-08, is now updated to 'controllers'.
+- The folder named 'resources', which contained all endpoints logic on Week-08, its name is now updated to 'controllers'.
 Whose files inside that folder, remains as they are.

 - A new folder called 'routes' is created within an index.js file inside it, where the routes of each entity are defined.